briancheruiyot11/Phase-1-Project/README.md

 ## Description

 **VeloCity Cars** is a modern, responsive single-page car store web application.
 Users can browse a curated list of vehicles, filter and search based on various criteria, add cars to a wishlist, and place orders.
-It uses a local JSON server to handle and persist wishlist and order data.
+It uses a hosted JSON server on Render to handle and persist wishlist and order data.

 ## Features